Before we badger on, it’s maybe worth giving you an actual definition of pay-per-click (PPC) advertising.

 The keywords are what we use to target the people we would like to come to our website, usually to perform a specific action like making a purchase or becoming a lead.
 Users that perform one of these actions we would hope are worth the investment needed that we spend on a click.

 It goes without saying that we utilize search engine marketing in order to capture the people who are already looking for a product or service like yours.
 So it’s very important to remember this when we’re choosing our keywords.
 A good place to start would be to pick the keywords that best describe your service, and try to be specific.
 Being too broad can result in a lot of wasted money on clicks from people who aren’t looking for the service you provide.

-Let’s say for example that you are a Local Kids Football Coach and you’re looking to attract more participants for your classes.
+Let’s say for example that you are a local kids football coach and you’re looking to attract more participants for your classes.

 You might think that “football” would be a good keyword to bid on.
-However, the word football will trigger your add to appear for a very broad range of searches.
-People looking for Football kits, Football fixtures, football balls, and the list goes on could potentially click your ad.
+However, the word football will trigger your ad to appear for a very broad range of searches.
+People looking for football kits, football fixtures, football balls, and the list goes on, potentially clicking your ad.
 As you do not provide the products or services they were looking for the result will be that you have spent money bringing someone to your website who will not be interested in kids coaching services and instead is looking for football boots for sale.
 On the other end of the spectrum targeting very specific long-tail (long) keywords like “kids football coach teaching Wednesday evenings” is not likely to generate many, if any, impressions and clicks.

-Finding the right keywords, that capture people with the right intent, and in volumes enough to fulfil the goal of your marketing campaign is the challenge and can take a bit of testing.
+Finding the right keywords, that capture people with the right intent, and in volumes enough to fulfil the goal of your campaign is the challenge and can take a bit of testing.
 However, picking keywords that are consistent with the product and service you deliver is essential for a successful campaign.

 It all comes down to finding your customers, which can take time, and is achieved through diligent monitoring of performance and careful implementation of improvements.
 This should be an ongoing process of monitoring and updating keywords, ad copies and targeting.
 Ad rank which is affected by a variable called quality score also takes some time to build up.
 Gaining rank is like building trust when it comes to Google, established accounts have a natural advantage as a result.

-The suggested learning period is 4 full weeks (28 days).
+The suggested learning period is four full weeks (28 days).
 In this period you shouldn’t make significant changes to the account as this effectively resets the learning period back to day one.
 Patience is essential when it comes to effectively and correctly optimising your Google Ads account, be prepared to not see an immediate return from your investment and plan accordingly.